manelvf/ImageGallery/README.md

-# Image Gallery with Image Scaling
+# Image Gallery with Scaling

 ## Overview
 This project is an **Image Gallery** application developed in C#.
 It allows users to upload images, view them in a gallery, and scale them dynamically.
 The application is designed for desktop or web environments and includes image scaling features to optimize image dimensions for better performance and usability.